Junyoungpark/_junyoungpark.github.io/_pages/about.md

 ---

-Last updated: 10 Nov.
-2022

 I am a PhD student in Industrial & systems engineering at Korea Advanced Institute of Science & Technology (KAIST).
 I am advised by Dr. Jinkyoo Park in the Systems Intelligence Laboratory.

-My research focuses on ``modeling and decision-making of dynamic networked systems via graph neural networks (GNN) and reinforcement learning (RL).''
+My research focuses on __modeling and decision-making of dynamic networked systems via graph neural networks (GNN) and reinforcement learning (RL).__